ClickHouse/clickhouse-docs/docs/en/cloud/reference/compute-compute-separation.md

 - If the service should be idled on inactivity (cannot be applied to the first service in the group - please see the **Limitations** section)

 ## Changes in behavior
 Once compute-compute is enabled for a service, the `clusterAllReplicas()` function call with the `default` cluster name will utilize only replicas from the service where it was called.
 That means, if there are two services connected to the same dataset, and `clusterAllReplicas(default, system, processes)` is called from service 1, only processes running on service 1 will be shown.
+If needed, you can still call `clusterAllReplicas('all_groups.default', system, processes)` for example to reach all replicas.

 ## Limitations